tomsanderson/soccer_touch_analysis/README.md

   - `GET /uploads` – list recent uploads with metadata and download paths.
   - `GET /uploads/{id}` – fetch transcript, timestamped transcript, and event list for one upload.
   - `GET /matches/{match_id}/events?period=1` – pull every stored event for a specific match (and period, if supplied).

 ---

+## LLM Parser

+- The primary parser now calls an OpenAI text model (see `STRUCTURE_MODEL`) to translate transcript segments into structured JSON events.
+The prompt lives in `backend/llm_parser.py` along with a few-shot example.
+- Each event returned by the model includes the original source phrase plus the StatsBomb-style attributes (e.g., `first_touch_quality`, `action_outcome_detail`).
+The backend assigns IDs, timestamps, and persists the rows.
+- If an API key or `STRUCTURE_MODEL` is missing—or the call fails—we automatically fall back to the deterministic grammar parser in `backend/parser.py`, ensuring unit tests and offline runs keep working.
+- Example narration scripts live in `docs/test_scripts/` for repeatable round-trip tests.

+---